Dream-Invent-Inspire/dii.storage/dii.storage.cosmos/README.md

-﻿# dii.storage
+﻿# dii.storage.cosmos

-A .NET 6 framework for managing CosmosDB entities with dii.storage.
+A .NET 6 framework for managing CosmosDB entities with [dii.storage](https://www.nuget.org/packages/dii.storage).

 ## Features

-### dii.storage.cosmos

 * **Infrastructure Auto-Creation** — Allows the automatic creation of CosmosDB Database and Container at startup.